 He regularly serves as the primary attorney in personal-injury and property-damage cases.
 In this role, he is responsible for leading discovery efforts to determine the facts of the case and develop a defense theory.
-He has considerable experience drafting pleadings and pretrial motions.
-In addition, he has conducted numerous depositions.
-The depositions have included experts in the fields of fire-cause-and-origin investigation, chemistry, engineering, damages and product specific experts.
+He has conducted numerous depositions, including experts in the fields of fire-cause-and-origin investigation, chemistry, engineering, medicine, damages and product specific experts.
 He has also drafted and argued successful dispositive and Daubert motions.
 Jason has negotiated favorable settlements in many cases on behalf of his clients.

 Jason has first and second chair trial experience.
-His trial experience includes first chairing automobile accident cases and second chairing product-liability cases.
+His trial experience includes first chairing product-liability and automobile accident cases.
 In the product-liability cases, Jason led the discovery effort by deposing plaintiffs' fact and expert witnesses.
 The information Jason acquired during discovery was used to formulate defense theories.

 Jason attended the University of Kansas School of Law.
 He was a member of the Order of the Coif and an articles editor for the Kansas Law Review.
 He received CALI Excellence for the Future Awards for the highest grade in the class for Employment Law, Criminal Law, Labor Law and Business Taxation.